 The cooking process has been optimized resulting in up to 60% reductions in cook times!
 Low-level code now avoids performing unnecessary file system operations, and cooker timers have been streamlined.
 Handling of unsolicited Assets (with regard to Asset dependencies) has also been refactored to scale better.
 These changes are most pronounced on larger projects (projects with more than 100,000 Assets).

-New: Pixel Streaming (Early Access)
+New: Pixel Streaming (Beta)